belcar-ceci/PokeApi-React/README.md

 You may also see any lint errors in the console.

 ### `npm test`
 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ## Wireframe 🛸
-Wireframe de la idea principal del proyecto con funcionalidad:
+Wireframe of the main idea of ​​the project with functionality:

 <p align="center">
   <img src="./public/img/README.MD/demo1.png?raw=true" width=60%>
 </p>

-## Dependencias 🚁
+## Dependencies 🚁

 * Frontend: HTML, CSS..
 * React js
 * Axios
 * React-Router-Dom

-## Autor🌻
+## Author🌻

 * Cecilia Carbajal.

-## Gratitud 🎁
+## Gratitude 🎁
-* Comenta a otros sobre este proyecto 📢 .
+* Tell others about this project 📢 .
-* Apoya mis proyectos 🐈‍⬛.
+* Support my projects 🐈‍⬛.